xpmatteo/todomvc-golang/README.md

 Several things are still to be done

+* Bugs
+  * Order of items is not always preserved
 * UX
   * Add indicators to all operations
   * Disable elements while an operation is in progress